denizonm/Deniz-s-Krita-Themes/README.md

 - Put all the files in the "color-schemes" folder (its a folder that's inside the resource folder that just opened up.
 - Restart Krita
 - **You're Done!**

-*man, it would be cool if there was an easier way to do this*
+*man, it would be cool if there was an easier way to do this.*

 # Changing Themes
 - Go to the "Settings" drop down menu at the top
 - There is a section called "Themes" where you can change your theme.
-- Enjoy yout new look (or else.)
+- Enjoy your new look (or else.)

 # Screemshots